open-mmlab/mmdetection3d/docs/tutorials/coord_sys_tutorial.md

 ### KITTI

-The raw annotation of KITTI is under Camera coordinate system, see [get_label_anno](https://github.com/open-mmlab/mmdetection3d/blob/v1.0.0.dev0/tools/data_converter/kitti_data_utils.py).
-In MMDetection3D, to train models on KITTI, the data is first converted from camera to LiDAR, see [get_ann_info](https://github.com/open-mmlab/mmdetection3d/blob/v1.0.0.dev0/mmdet3d/datasets/kitti_dataset.py).
+The raw annotation of KITTI is under camera coordinate system, see [get_label_anno](https://github.com/open-mmlab/mmdetection3d/blob/v1.0.0.dev0/tools/data_converter/kitti_data_utils.py).
+In MMDetection3D, to train LiDAR-Based models on KITTI, the data is first converted from camera coordinate system to LiDAR coordinate system, see [get_ann_info](https://github.com/open-mmlab/mmdetection3d/blob/v1.0.0.dev0/mmdet3d/datasets/kitti_dataset.py).
+For training Vision-Based models, the data is kept in the camera coordinate system.

 In SECOND, the LiDAR coordinate system for a box is defined as follows (a bird's eye view):